Children's Programs

 What is HIGH FIVE®

-High Five LogoHIGH FIVE® is Canada's quality standard for children's programs and is an innovative approach to help us enhance program quality and provide positive experiences for children.
+High Five LogoHIGH FIVE® is Canada's only quality standard for children's programs and is an innovative approach to help us enhance program quality and provide positive experiences for children.
 HIGH FIVE® supports us with Training and Development, Program Assessments, Policies and Procedures and Awareness.
 HIGH FIVE® is a standard committed to assisting children along the path of healthy child development by:

 • Ensuring that program practitioners develop a high level of knowledge and expertise in child development;